 Elizabeth Eggleston memorial collection

-The Elizabeth Eggleston Memorial Collection is located in the Koorie Research Unit of MISC.
-It is a non-lending reference collection.
+The Elizabeth Eggleston Memorial Collection is a non-lending reference collection.
 The late Dr Eggleston was a former Director of the then Centre for Research into Aboriginal Affairs.
 At the time of her death in March 1976, she was acknowledged to be Australia’s foremost expert on Aborigines and the law.
 Dr Eggleston’s collection of books, pamphlets, papers and other materials, which she donated to the Centre, form the foundation of the resources.

 The collection has expanded considerably and covers the spectrum of Aboriginal affairs.
 It currently holds approximately 5000 monographs, journals, dissertations and archival material.
 The collection has significant holdings in the areas of criminal justice and law, Indigenous languages and literature, education, health, and a sizeable general collection on Indigenous studies, including such areas as women’s issues, land rights and native title.